zengelan/eks-workshop/content/040_shiftleft/210_jenkins/010whatisjenkins.md

   7. Modify DNS to move users over to the newly deployed infrastructure and code

 These builds generally take only a few minutes, allowing errors and failures to be addressed by developers quickly.
 This speedy and automatic feedback drives huge amount of efficiency for developers.

+#### Move on to the next section to learn more about how MVISION Cloud integrates with Jenkins